 In the house Princess Caroline lived as a teen, on the wall of the poor living room, there is a piece by Thomas Kinkade.
 Kinkade was an American painter of popular, realistic, pastoral, and idyllic subjects.
 He is notable for the mass marketing of his work as printed reproductions and other licensed products via the Thomas Kinkade Company.
 According to Kinkade’s company, one in every twenty American homes owns a copy of one of his paintings. [@JamesTough9 thank you for this 🙂]

 In the Halloween episode of the series, we see two historic decors of BoJack’s mansion.
 The one from 1993 has Keith Haring’s works on the wall, which we have already discussed in this article.
-The decor from 2004 includes Pablo Picasso’s-like female horse portrait, reminding one of his Dora Maar’s portraits.
+The decor from 2004 includes a Pablo Picasso-like female horse portrait, reminding one of his portraits of Dora Maar.
 In the original, Dora is majestically seated in an armchair, smiling and resting her head on a long-fingered hand.
 Her face is shown in a combined frontal and profile view.
 For many people, these deformations are the very hallmark of Picasso’s art.
 This is absolute proof that BoJack always had a good eye for art – or at least to some deformed portraits of mares – oh, maybe that’s a pun?
 Dora Maar – Dora Mare?